RedCVAI/RedCV-AI/README.md

-# A Resume Analysis Platform with Frontend, Backend, and Machine Learning modules
+# Resume Analysis Platform with Frontend, Backend, and Machine Learning modules